Table of Contents

 Notice how the adjectives follow the established order, making the sentences easy to read and understand.

-Rules for Using Multiple Adjectives
+Rules for Using Order of Adjectives

 Follow the Order of Adjectives: